Transferring Learning Trajectories of Neural Networks: Learning Transfer

-Next, using the cosine scheduling, we compare the transferred results between the linear trajectory $[\theta_1^0:\theta_1^T]$ and the actual trajectory $(\theta_\source^0,\cdots,\theta_\source^T)$ where each $\theta_\source^t$ is a checkpoint at the $t$-th training epoch on CIFAR-10 with $T=60$.
+Previous studies on the monotonic linear interpolation~\citep{goodfellow2015qualitatively,frankle2020revisiting} indicate that such a linearly interpolated trajectory satisfy our definition of learning trajectories in SGD training of modern deep neural networks.
+Throughout this paper, we employ uniform scheduling for $\lambda_t$ defined by $\lambda_{t+1} - \lambda_t := 1/T$.
+Next, we compare the transferred results between the linear trajectory $[\theta_1^0:\theta_1^T]$ and the actual trajectory $(\theta_\source^0,\cdots,\theta_\source^T)$ where each $\theta_\source^t$ is a checkpoint at the $t$-th training epoch on CIFAR-10 with $T=60$.
 Interestingly, the transfer of the linear trajectory is more stable and has less variance than the transfer of the actual one.
 This may be because the actual trajectory contains noisy information while the linear trajectory is directed towards the optimal solution $\theta_\source^T$.
-Due to its storage efficiency and stability in accuracy, we employ the linear trajectory with $T=30$ (except for MNIST where $T=10$ is used) throughout our experiments in Section~\ref{section:experiments}.
+Due to its storage efficiency and stability in accuracy, we employ the linear trajectory of the length $T \leq 40$ throughout our experiments in Section~\ref{section:experiments}.

 \paragraph{Gradient caching.}

 In terms of the computation cost, Algorithm~\ref{algorithm:gradient matching along trajectory} requires $O(T^2)$ times gradient computation.
 To reduce the number of gradient computation, we propose to cache the gradients once computed instead of re-computing them for every $s=1,\cdots,T$.
 In fact, the cached gradients $\nabla_{\theta_{2,\pi_s}^{t-1}} \mathcal{L}$ and the re-computed gradients $\nabla_{\theta_{2,\pi_{s'}}^{t-1}} \mathcal{L}$ are not the same quantity exactly since the intermediate parameter $\theta_{2,\pi_s}^{t-1}=\theta_2^{0}+\pi_s (\theta_1^{t-1} - \theta_1^{0})$ takes different values for each $s$.
 However, they can be treated as approximately equal by Lemma~\ref{lemma:consistency of subproblems} if we assume the continuity of the gradients.
 Now we can reduce the number of gradient computation from $O(T^2)$ to $O(T)$ by caching the gradients once computed.
 We describe this computationally efficient version in Algorithm~\ref{algorithm:fast gradient matching along trajectory}.